jjvanzon/Circular-Language-Spec-Plans/out-of-scope/done/2008-03-a---internet-as-a-single-computer-project-summary.md

 - Uniquely identify resources on the internet:
     - Found out I can not identify each object on the internet individually
     - Research the internet protocol
-    - Define how resources on the internet will be identified
+    - Define how resources on the internet might be identified
 - Combine all the gathered ideas and brainstorm texts
 - Describe:
     - Implications for other concepts